-Given the increasing prevalence of obesity in the US adult population,1 more hospice providers are enrolling patients with obesity, although these providers are not always thoroughly prepared to address the unique needs of an obese population.
+Given the increasing prevalence of obesity in the US adult population, more hospice providers are enrolling patients with obesity, although these providers are not always thoroughly prepared to address the unique needs of an obese population.
 Hospice often cares for patients who are underweight or emaciated due to advanced disease or chronic illness, which can contribute to the lack of support some patients with obesity might experience once enrolled in hospice.
-Patients with obesity in hospice, for example, might have caregivers who are unable to physically attend to their care requirements.^{2,3} Such care requirements can include attendance of several caregivers or use of special equipment to turn the patient.4 In general, more resources are needed to support patients.2
+Patients with obesity in hospice, for example, might have caregivers who are unable to physically attend to their care requirements.
+Such care requirements can include attendance of several caregivers or use of special equipment to turn the patient.
+In general, more resources are needed to support patients with obesity in hospice than to support underweight or normal weight patients.

-There is little research on care provided at the end of life in the context of obesity.^{2,3,5,6} One retrospective study demonstrated that, among community-dwelling Medicare feefor-service beneficiaries who died between 1998 and 2012, those with a higher body mass index (BMI) were less likely to receive hospice care.2 The predicted probability of hospice entry was 40% lower for decedents who were morbidly obese (BMI of 40kg/m2) than for those who were of normal weight (20kg/m2).2 Decedents with obesity were also less likely to die at home and more likely to have higher Medicare expenditures in the last 6 months of life.2
+There is little research on care provided at the end of life in the context of obesity.
+One retrospective study demonstrated that, among community-dwelling Medicare feefor-service beneficiaries who died between 1998 and 2012, those with a higher body mass index (BMI) were less likely to receive hospice care.
+The predicted probability of hospice entry was 40% lower for decedents who were morbidly obese (BMI of 40kg/m2) than for those who were of normal weight (20kg/m2).
+Decedents with obesity were also less likely to die at home and more likely to have higher Medicare expenditures in the last 6 months of life.